sammystoll/sammystoll.github.io/index.md

 ## About Me

 **Current Education:**
-My name is Sammy Stoll (she/her), and I am a 2nd year masters student in the Data Science program at DePaul University in Chicago with an anticipated graduation in Summer 2024.
+My name is Sammy Stoll (she/her), and I am a 2nd year masters student in the Data Science program at DePaul University in Chicago with a concentration in Healthcare.
+I have an anticipated graduation of Summer 2024.

 **Previous Education:**
-I graduated with a Bachelor’s of Science with highest distinction in Psychology with minors in Human Relations and Criminology from The University of Iowa.
-During my undergraduate career, I served as a Research Assistant for 3 years in a developmental psychopathology lab.
+I received my Bachelor’s of Science with highest distinction in Psychology along with minors in Human Relations and Criminology from The University of Iowa.
+During my undergraduate career, I served as a Research Assistant for 3 years in a developmental psychopathology lab and completed an honors thesis project.

-**Current Employment / Projects:**
+**Current Employment:**
-After my undergraduate career, I worked full-time as a Clinical Research Coordinator at Massachusetts General Hospital (MGH).
-I now work as a Data Analyst in MGH’s Psychiatry Neurodevelopmental Genetics Unit (PGNU).
+After my undergraduate career, I worked full-time as a Clinical Research Coordinator at Massachusetts General Hospital (MGH) in the Department of Psychiatry and Center for Genomic Medicine (CGM).
+I now work as a Data Analyst at MGH within CGM and the Psychiatric Neurodevelopmental Genetics Unit (PNGU).

-Publications from my career in research:
+**Publications From My Career in Research:**
 [Samantha Stoll - Google Scholar]([http://www.google.com](https://scholar.google.com/citations?user=6rJhn4sAAAAJ&hl=en&oi=ao)){: .button}

 ## About My Advisor

-My advisor for my DREAM project is Dr. Ilyas Ustun from DePaul University.
+My DREAM project advisor is Dr. Ilyas Ustun from DePaul University.
 Dr. Ustun is currently the Director for the DePaul Center for Data Science and teaches master-level courses including Adnaced Machine Learning and Foundations of Data Science.
 His research focuses on applied machine learning, health analytics, and transportation analysts.

 [Learn more about Dr. Ustun](https://cds.cdm.depaul.edu/teachers/ilyas-ustun/ ){: .button}